nuuuwan/news_lk3_data/README.md

 The visiting India’s Minister of External Affairs Dr. S. Jaishankar has called on President Anura Kumara Dissanayake in Colombo this afternoon (04).

-Posting on ‘X’, Dr. Jaishankar stated that he conveyed warm greetings of Indian President Droupadi Murmu and Prime Minister Narendra Modi for the appointment of President Dissanayake.
+Posting on ‘X’, Dr. Jaishankar stated that he conveyed the warm greetings of Indian President Droupadi Murmu and Prime Minister Narendra Modi for the appointment of President Dissanayake.

-The Indian External Affairs Minister said he appreciates Dissanayake’s “warm sentiments and guidance” for the India-Sri Lanka relations.
+The Indian External Affairs Minister said he appreciates Dissanayake’s “warm sentiments and guidance” for India-Sri Lanka relations.

-Meanwhile, he also said that they discussed ways to deepen ongoing cooperation and strengthen India-Sri Lanka ties for the benefit of people of two countries and the region.
+He also said that they discussed ways to deepen ongoing cooperation and strengthen India-Sri Lanka ties for the benefit of the people of the two countries and the region.

+Meanwhile, the new Sri Lankan president said that the discussions focused on boosting cooperation in tourism, energy, and investment.

+“Dr. Jaishankar reaffirmed India’s support for Sri Lanka’s economic recovery.
+The importance of continued collaboration on fisheries, security, and national unity was also discussed,” Dissanayake posted on ‘X’.

 ◼️